 When a violation is alleged, faculty responsible for courses or clinical supervision/internships will contact the designated faculty or program directors as soon as possible after the incident for faculty to discuss appropriate action.
-Any student found in violation of the department's code of ethics will not be allowed to withdraw from the course.
+Any student found in violation of the department's code of ethics will not be allowed to withdraw from the course and may result in course failure.